mlp276/rumyroommate/README.md

-# RumMyRoommate Account and Profile
+# RUMyRoommate Account and Profile